EvSecDev/SCMP/README.md

 - Deployments
   - Deploy changed configurations automatically via git post-commit hook or manually via specifying a commit hash
   - Deploy all (or a subset of) tracked files
-  - Deploy individual/lists of files to individual/lists of hosts
+  - Deploy individual/lists/groups of files to individual/lists/groups of hosts
   - Deployment test run using single host (use `--max-conns 1 -r HOST`)
+  - Exclude hosts from deployments (use config option `DeploymentState offline`)
+  - Ad-hoc override host exclusion from deployments (use `--ignore-deployment-state`)
-  - Run a linear series of commands prior to any deployment actions
+  - Run a linear series of commands prior to any deployment actions (part of JSON file metadata header)
-  - Run a linear series of commands to enable/reload/start services associated with files
+  - Run a linear series of commands to enable/reload/start services associated with files (part of JSON file metadata header)
+  - Run a linear series of commands to install services associated with files (part of JSON file metadata header)
   - Easy retry of deployment failures with a single argument
   - Fail-safe file deployment - automatic restore of previous file version if any remote failure is encountered
 - File/Directory Management